Project Background

 Iteration #2

-What we like about the design:
+What I like about the design:

 1. Hero image shows many people from diverse background all helping each other - this resonates with our mission statement.